-These rules are being rescinded and replaced by new rules.
-The new rules will specifically focus on the marihuana industrial sector as they implement aspects of the regulatory framework as required by the MMFLA and MRTMA.
+The proposed rules specifically focus on the marihuana industrial sector as they implement aspects of the regulatory framework as required by the MMFLA and MRTMA.
 The operation of these businesses impacts the marihuana customer segment of the public through increased access to marihuana that has been tracked, tested, and labeled to ensure safety for customers.
 There is no expected disproportionate effect due to business size or geographic location.